WFP-VAM/modape/docs/modis_executables.md

 It might be required to perform a check on temporal continuity, which can be done using `--last-collected`.
 Here a MODIS julian date can be specified that needs to be the last timestep collected before the new collection starts.
 If that's not the case, the process will fail on exception.

 !!!
 Danger
     It's the user's responsibility to ensure temporal continuity when creating and updating files.
-New timesteps are appended, and there are no internal checks if a timestep might be missing etc. This follows the "garbage in - garbage out" principle.
+New timesteps are simply appended, only checking if they don't precede existing ones.
+There are no further checks if a timestep might be missing etc. This follows the "garbage in - garbage out" principle.

 #### Usage